mratsim/laser/laser/lux_compiler/core/challenges.md

 - Threads are joined, local accumulators are merged across threads within a critical section or using atomics or locks.

+## Convolution padding

+Need to support:

+- "valid" (no padding, truncate the image)
+- "same" (pad with zero so that outputs has the same size has input)
+- "causal" for dilated temporal convolution

 ## Argmax

 ## Softmax / Softmax_cross_entropy / logsumexp

 ## Lookup tables / Embedding / SParse Matrix-Vector Multiplication